curso-r/kuber/README.md

   - [X] Work with more than one cluster
   - [X] Better function names
   - [ ] Functions for listing other gcloud resources
-  - [ ] Functions for deleting cluster, bucket and image
+  - [ ] Functions for deleting cluster, bucket
   - [ ] User has to be able to provide their own auth
   - [ ] Possibility to add project path as global option
 - Patch 0.3.1